Strategic Plan

 Win and lose games, and accept the outcome.

-Play games that others pick as well as the ones I get to choose.
+Play games that others pick as well as ones that are self-chosen.

 Invite others to play.